Michael Schur: 1998–2005

+2008–2015

 In April 2008, Schur and Greg Daniels started working on a pilot for Parks and Recreation as a proposed spin-off of The Office.
 Over time, Schur realized Parks and Recreation would work better if they made it separate from The Office.
 While Parks and Recreation received negative reviews in its first season, it received critical acclaim in the second, much like The Office.
+Schur also wrote for Fire Joe Morgan, a sports journalism blog, under the pseudonym "Ken Tremendous".
+He resurrected the pen name on March 31, 2011, when he began writing for SB Nation's Baseball Nation site. @KenTremendous is also Schur's Twitter handle.

 Schur collaborated with The Decemberists on their music video for "Calamity Song" from the album The King Is Dead.
 This video is based upon Eschaton, a mock-nuclear war game played on tennis courts that David Foster Wallace created in his 1996 novel Infinite Jest.
-Schur wrote his undergraduate senior thesis on the novel, and once held the film rights to it.
+Schur wrote his undergraduate senior thesis on the novel and once held the film rights to it.
 With Daniel J. Goor, Schur created the cop comedy Brooklyn Nine-Nine, which premiered in fall 2013 on Fox.
 The show was moved to NBC in its sixth season.
-The show boasts six awards.

-In 2013, Joe Posnanski and Schur created The PosCast which is now hosted by Meadowlark Media.
-The podcast primarily discusses baseball but meanders into other sports, subjects, drafts of random items, and prides itself in being meaningless.
+In 2013, Joe Posnanski and Schur created The PosCast.
+The podcast primarily discusses baseball but meanders into other sports, subjects, and drafts of random items, and prides itself in being meaningless.
 The podcast has featured notable guests and co-hosts such as Linda Holmes, Ken Rosenthal, Nick Offerman, Ellen Adair, Stefan Fatsis, Brandon McCarthy, Joey Votto, and Sean Doolittle.